1716757342/MMSR/README.md

 ## Getting started

-Start by creating a Python 3.9 venv.
-From the activated environment, you can run the following command in the repository
+Begin by setting up a virtual environment with Python 3.9.
+Once it's active, proceed by executing the following command at the root level of the repository:
-root:

 ```
 pip install -r requirements.txt
 ```

-## Getting datasets
+## Data acquisition

-To generate a one-dimensional dataset (used to train the univariate model) run the following commands:
+To produce a one-dimensional dataset for training the univariate model, execute the commands below:
 ```
-python -m symformer generate-dataset \
+python -m MMSR generate-dataset \
     --output-dir general/train \
     --dataset-size 130000000 \
     --n-processes 128 \
     --seed 1234
-python -m symformer generate-dataset \
+python -m MMSR generate-dataset \
     --output-dir general/valid \
     --dataset-size 10000 \
     --n-processes 128 \